Austio/learning/Data/production-ready-graphql.md

 ## GQL In a Distributed Architecture

 Graphql Can act as an API Gateway as a gateway to microservices.

-Some considerations are
+Recommentation: Use a single graphql service and have it coordinate with services as a thin layer

 ### As a simple proxy